AhnafMasud10/AhnafMasud10/README.md

 I'm a software engineer based in Melbourne who loves building cool projects and startups.

-Currently a third-year student at Monash University, Melbourne, Australia.
+I graduated from Monash University, Melbourne, Australia.

+I did an internship at Microsoft.

 I am building at a startup, [Mechie](https://www.mechie.io/), which is the leetcode for Mechanical Engineers.